First Order Axial Perturbation of the Reissner-Nordstr\"{o}m Metric in a Possible Parity-Violating Gravity Background: Limiting Behaviors

+with solutions $\alpha = 0$ and $\alpha = 1$.
+Thus, to leading order, the general solution near the singularity behaves as

+where $A_0$ and $B_0$ are integration constants.
+The constant term ($\alpha = 0$) dominates as $r \rightarrow 0$, suggesting that physically regular perturbations should approach a finite, non-zero value at the singularity rather than diverging.

-Fortunately, however, exact solutions of an ODE consisting of the first-two terms in (\ref{eq-R-small-r})---that is, an equation with no $l$-dependent term---are available.
-That equation may be transformed into a form of Bessel's differential equation, in terms of the independent variable $\sqrt{4Mr}/Q$, with the corresponding solutions of (\ref{eq-R-small-r}) being linear combinations of $\sqrt{r}J_{1}(\sqrt{4Mr}/Q)$ and $\sqrt{r}N_{1}(\sqrt{4Mr}/Q)$, in terms of Bessel functions of the first and second kind.
-Because of the overall factor of $\sqrt{r}$, the $N_{1}$ solution is, like the $J_{1}$ solution, regular at $r=0$.
-The power-law forms with $\alpha=0$ and $\alpha=1$ are the leading terms in the power series expansions (in $x$, not $\sqrt{x}$) of the solutions involving $N_{1}$ and $J_{1}$, respectively.
-To have a solution that is nonzero near the singularity, the leading behavior is thus
+Interestingly, equation \eqref{eq-R-small-r} without the $l$-dependent term can be transformed into a version of Bessel's equation.
+The exact solutions are linear combinations of $\sqrt{r}J_1(\sqrt{4Mr}/Q)$ and $\sqrt{r}N_1(\sqrt{4Mr}/Q)$, where $J_1$ and $N_1$ are Bessel functions of the first and second kind.
+Both solutions are regular at $r = 0$ due to the $\sqrt{r}$ prefactor.
+The power-law forms $A_0$ and $B_0 r$ correspond to the leading terms in the series expansions of these Bessel function solutions.

-an approximately constant solution.
-There can be correction terms with higher powers of $r$, although all such contributions vanish as $r\rightarrow0$.
+For a physically admissible perturbation, we require that $R(r)$ remains finite as $r \rightarrow 0$.
+This selects the constant solution $R(r) \approx A_0$ as the physically relevant leading behavior.
+This regularity condition is analogous to the requirement on finite curvature invariants in physically reasonable space-times, although we note that the background metric itself is singular at $r = 0$.

+In summary, the analysis near $r = 0$ reveals that perturbations remain finite at the central singularity, with the constant solution $A_0$ representing the dominant behavior.
+This result is consistent with treating $Q$ as the total charge concentrated at the origin, as in the classical point charge model embedded within GR.